thradams/cake/ownership.md

 ```

-**Rule:** A view parameter cannot leave the scope with moved/uninitialized objects.
-The reason is because there is nothing on the function contract (not using owners) saying this can happens.
+**Rule:** A view pointer parameter cannot leave the scope with moved/uninitialized objects.
 Listing 24

 ##### Listing 24 - Messing with view parameters